-TCC Radio host Cory McKenna will also be closing out each episode by sharing hints from Scripture to help us all make the most of Christmas in our life and witness this season.
+TCC Radio host Cory McKenna will also be closing out each episode by sharing quick tips for keeping Christ in Christmas with family and friends, along with hints from Scripture to help us all make the most of Christmas in our life and witness this season.

 Remember: the greatest and most miraculous “good” of the Good News is God Himself!